MechanicalRock/mechanicalrock.github.io/_posts/2023-11-24-kinesis-video-stream.markdown

 ### Create Joy From Amazon Rekognition Analysis

-Once the AWS Lambda gets the info about matching faces from Amazon Kinesis Data Streams, we can do lots of cool things with it.
-We can use it however we want—like sending a happy text to tell us our visitor is here with their name, or playing a nice song for them as they wait for our welcoming hello at the door.
+Once the AWS Lambda gets the matching face analysis from Amazon Kinesis Data Streams, we can do lots of cool things with it.
+We can use it however we want—like sending a text to tell us our visitor is here with their name, or playing a nice song for them as they wait for our welcoming hello at the door.

 To make our two Lambda functions—one for publishing a message to Amazon SNS topic containing the face recognition result and the other for suggesting music—we can use the cloudformation resources like this: